ha0ye/personal-website/content/project/empirical-dynamic-modeling.md

 # Optional featured image (relative to `static/img/` folder).
 [header]
 image = "edm.gif"
-caption = "Projection of the Lorenz Attractor to the z-axis forms a time series"
+caption = "Projection of the Lorenz Attractor to form a time series"

 +++